 I was not sure why I was here!

-After all, if I could glance with squinted eyes into the future, to see things in historical context, maybe I could understand why I find myself filled with a hollow feeling of helplessness as I listen to my feet crunch on the pebbly gravel of this wide shallow riverbed.
+After all, if I could glance with squinted eyes into the future, to see things in historical context, maybe I could understand why I find myself filled with a feeling of hollow helplessness as I listen to my feet crunch on the pebbly gravel of this wide shallow riverbed.

 Or even better, if I could fly higher than the Crowned Eagle which I see almost daily soaring overhead, I know I would look down on this flat wide portion of the world, and even without a view of history, see myself for what I am.
 An African by all measures, except one, I was a pale skinned descendent of colonialists.

 I am no more than a pale scab on the dark skin of Africa, a scab attempting in its diminutive and most probably futile way, to heal some of Africa’s wounds.
-Now more than seven decades after the first cries for freedom from colonialism rang out from the Abadare Forests in Kenya, I, or my peers, can hardly still be blamed for any of the sub-continents old unhealed wounds, let alone for the new.
+Now more than seven decades after the first cries for freedom from colonialism rang out from the Abadare Forests in Kenya, I, or my peers, can hardly yet be blamed for any of the sub-continents old unhealed wounds, let alone for the new.
 Instead, now most are self-inflicted by the African inheritors of that native freedom.

 And yet, maybe my gloom stems from those echoes of guilt, because I am still a member of the white tribe of Africa, a tribe which was so central to upsetting the ancestral way of life.
-It is a tribe which, today, as a powerless minority, can be so easily identified and conveniently used as the cause of many of its maladies.
+It is a tribe which, today, as a powerless minority, can be easily identified and conveniently used as the cause of many of its maladies.

-Maybe, even though I bridle at the suggestion of blame, like some genesis of abuse, I sense that I am still at its root, and so need to forever give redress to the undeserving descendets of the abused.
+Eeven though I bridle at the suggestion of blame, like some genesis of abuse, I sense that I am still at its root, and so need to forever give redress to the undeserving descendets of the abused.

 But also, maybe it is because I know that I am probably too late to take up the scalpel and stitches to any wound.
 I realize that issues needing dexterity and mental skill should most effectively be handled by hands younger and steadier than my own past-prime fists.